Lansoweb/LosUi/README.md

 ```

 ### Font Awesome
 Font Awesome is provided as local files (default) or with CDN.
-Just pass false to the appendFontAwesome method to use the CDN files.
+Just pass "true" to the appendFontAwesome method to use the CDN files.
 The second argument indicates the use of minified version (default) or not, while the third indicates a specific version of a CDN file.

 Include the stylesheet with: